Behavior Specialist - Special Services - Education Center Job at East Side High School District, San Jose, CA

 Performs other appropriate duties as assigned

-Knowledge and Skills Knowledge of practices, procedures, and techniques involved in the development and implementation of IEPs and behavior intervention plans
+Knowledge of practices, procedures, and techniques involved in the development and implementation of IEPs and behavior intervention plans

 Positive behavioral intervention techniques